bxlab/hifive/doc/fivec_tutorial.rst

 In calling the function, we pass the heatmap and that would be sufficient.
 There are, however, additional options.
 For example, 'symmetric_scaling' specifies whether the color scale should be expanded to run from the minimum value to the maximum (False) or so that the maximum absolute value determine both upper and lower color bounds.
 The image returned is a PIL image of type 'png'.

-.. note:: The next thing on the todo list is write wrappers within the :class:`FiveC <hifive.fivec.FiveC>` and :class:`HiC <hifive.hic.HiC>` classes for running binning and plotting through the analysis objects themselves.
+.. note:: The next thing on the todo list is write wrappers within the :class:`FiveC <hifive.fivec.FiveC>` and :class:`HiC <hifive.hic.HiC>` classes for running plotting through the analysis objects themselves.